dram1964/cloudarchitect/docs/azure/app_service/app_service.md

 ## Configuring Application Settings
 In App Service, application settings are passed as environment settings to the application code.
 For Linux apps and Custom Containers, App Service uses the '--env' flag to pass these settings to the app.
 Application settings are configured in the Portal via 'Configuration > Application Settings'.
-This way you can have one environment when running the app locally and another environment for your app when running in Azure
-In App Service, application settings are passed as environment settings to the application code.
-For Linux apps and Custom Containers, App Service uses the '--env' flag to pass these settings to the app.
-Application settings are configured in the Portal via 'Configuration > Application Settings'.
-This way you can have one environment when running the app locally and another environment for your app when running in Azure.
-The settings in the app configuration are encrypted.
+This way you can have one environment when running the app locally and another environment for your app when running in Azure The settings in the app configuration are encrypted.
 Click 'New Application Setting' to add a new app setting.
 For nested JSON keys use an underscore instead of a colon for the name.
 By clicking 'Advanced' you can add settings in bulk using a JSON array.